JeevanaJyothiTaviti/JeevanaJyothiTaviti/README.md

 - 👋 Hi, I’m @JeevanaJyothiTaviti
 - 👀 I’m interested in coding and solving problems
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Interesting Machine learning and Deep learning projects
+- 💞️ I’m looking forward to collaborate on Interesting Machine learning and Deep learning projects
 - 📫 You can reach me out on - ce19b109@smail.iitm.ac.in

 <!---